misstheaim/Snacky/README.md

 </br>

 > [!WARNING]
-> If you switched to the testing branch before every commit will run setup of checking commands ( PhpStan, Laravel Pint, CodeSniffer, Enlightn), so it may take some time.</br>
+> Before every commit will be run setup of checking commands ( PhpStan, Laravel Pint, CodeSniffer, Enlightn), so it may take some time.</br>

 **- How to install project using Docker**